hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 ### Complete the sign in flow

 Check the response for the user successfully signing in flow at each step of the flow.
-When the user is signed in, exchange the session token for an access token, and then exit the flow.
+When the user is signed in, exchange the remediation for an access token, and then exit the flow.

 <StackSnippet snippet="gettingatoken" />